MediaMath/screenshooter/README.md

   - return value: passed into `clickElement(driver, view, function, iFrame, value)`

 > This method makes use of the HTML tag `<input type="submit" ></input>`.

+This method will click an input of type submit and then take a screenshot.

 ---